 - 18.1 Parents and others attending Trust events are allowed to take photographs and videos of those events for domestic purposes.
 For example, parents can take video recordings of a school performance involving their child.
-The Trust does not prohibit this as a matter of policy. - 18.2 The Trust does not however agree to any such photographs or videos being used for any other purpose, but acknowledges that such matters are, for the most part, outside of the ability of the Trust to prevent. - 18.3 The Trust asks that parents and others do not post any images or videos which include any child other than their own child on any social media or otherwise publish those images or videos. - 18.4 As a Trust we want to celebrate the achievements of our pupils and therefore may want to use images and videos of our pupils within promotional materials, or for publication in the media such as local, or even national, newspapers covering school events or achievements.
-We will seek the consent of pupils, and their parents where appropriate, before allowing the use of images or videos of pupils for such purposes.

-18.5 Whenever a pupil begins their attendance at the Trust they, or their parent where appropriate, will be asked to complete a consent form in relation to the use of images and videos of that pupil.
+The Trust does not prohibit this as a matter of policy. - 18.2 The Trust does not however agree to any such photographs or videos being used for any other purpose, but acknowledges that such matters are, for the most part, outside of the ability of the Trust to prevent. - 18.3 The Trust asks that parents and others do not post any images or videos which include any child other than their own child on any social media or otherwise publish those images or videos. - NOTE: Parents/carers are directed to each school's Online Safety and Mobile Phone Policy which has further information regarding this and are asked to complete a Parent/Carer Acceptable Use Policy. - 18.4 As a Trust we want to celebrate the achievements of our pupils and therefore may want to use images and videos of our pupils within promotional materials, or for publication in the media such as local, or even national, newspapers covering school events or achievements.
+We will seek the consent of pupils, and their parents where appropriate, before allowing the use of images or videos of pupils for such purposes. - 18.5 Whenever a pupil begins their attendance at the Trust (or their parent) they will be asked to complete a consent form in relation to the use of images and videos of that pupil.
 We will not use images or videos of pupils for any purpose where we do not have consent.